Actions and Triggers

 Here, we will describe what a Ryax python action is, what it consists of, as well as some technical functionalities made available.

-You can find examples of actions and triggers in the Ryax default actions.
+You can find examples of actions and triggers here: Ryax default actions.

 General